 Fennec/Sabine (B556836-A S V 820 Im K7 V) Date: 258-1113

-Aiden was the next person to come out of his stateroom for breakfast while the two men watched the news.
-Eating and relaxing, the three talked about Mikah's decision to leave for Regina in three days instead of the Ghandi system.
+Aiden was the next person to come out of his stateroom for breakfast while Rol and Terin watched the news.
+Eating and relaxing, the three talked about Mikah's decision to leave for Regina in three days, instead of the Ghandi system, like they'd planned.
 Aiden asked Terin if they could work together to plot the planned jump and Terin agreed they could do that.
-He also suggested that Aiden should generate a plot on his own in the coming days, as a test and they would check that for accuracy.
+He also suggested that Aiden should generate a plot on his own in the coming days, as a test.
+They would then check that for accuracy.
 Aiden agreed and thanked him for that.
-Soon after that, Aali and Emkir came out of their stateroom to join the party.
-And soon after that, Fesic, and then Jocelynn arrived to eat, and later on, Mikah and Zimzod finally joined them.
+Soon after, Aali and Emkir came out of their stateroom to join the party.
+And shortly after that, Fesic, then Jocelynn arrived to eat.
+Later on, Mikah and Zimzod finally joined them.